NStefan002/speedtyper.nvim/CONTRIBUTING.md

 ## Thank you

 We appreciate your time and effort in contributing to `speedtyper.nvim`!
-Thank you for your help!
+Thank you!